These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 Copper embeds your CRM right into Gmail, making it easy for agencies to update opportunities and manage their pipeline.

-Key Takeaway: Your partners are often also your best users – be sure to tap them for their feedback when developing new product features.
+Key Takeaway: Often, your partners are also your best users – be sure to tap them for their feedback when developing new product features.

 29. Optimizely’s Conversion Rate Optimization Software

-Optimizely’s A/B testing software allows SaaS companies to take the guesswork out of product development and marketing, making it easy to run and manage A/B tests to optimize conversions and product experience.
+Optimizely’s A/B testing software allows SaaS companies to take the guesswork out of product development and marketing, making it easy to manage A/B tests in order to optimize conversions and product experience.

 Key Takeaway: Offering a certification program can help increase your partners increase trust with their own customers.